 Red: We will limit the hours for contactless pickups and follow any local guidance on shutting down service completely if necessary.

 We are making decisions week by week.
 Please check Wednesday afternoons to see the latest for the following week and what level of service is available.
-The level this week is Orange.
+The level this week has changed to Yellow!

 While we would prefer not to go back and forth between opening, offering appointments and doing curbside only, the safest option in that case would be to stay closed and only offer curbside pickups until we know it is safe to reopen.
 As this pandemic is showing, we won’t have that certainty for the next few months.
 We want to provide access to our building if cases start decreasing, but know we also may need to limit access again if cases start to rise.
 We hope this model will provide us the flexibility to adapt our services as needed throughout this pandemic.